MicrosoftDocs/azure-devops-docs/docs/artifacts/nuget/nuget-exe.md

 1. Select **NuGet.exe** from the left panel.

-1. Copy your package source URL, and then replace `/v3/index.json` with `/v2`.
+1. Copy your source URL, and then replace `/v3/index.json` with `/v2`.

     :::image type="content" source="../media/nuget-consume-url-azure-devops-newnav.png" alt-text="Screenshot showing the source URL":::